How to Create a Cinemagraph

 Be sure to sit down and really think about what could make an eye-catching finish.
 Furthermore, research online and have a look at some examples to see what others have done and see how to build on these examples.
-We’d love to see your efforts in the gallery so when you’ve saved your final GIF file then upload it to the iPhotography Student Gallery.
+We’d love to see your efforts in the gallery so when you’ve saved your final GIF file then tag us on social media.

 What Others Are Reading